Carreau/one-extra-fact/_chapters_en/design.md

     -   Do numerical computing with NumPy.
     -   Do statistics with Pandas.
     -   Process text with regular expressions.
-    -   Create and publish a static website using GitHub Pages.
+    -   Create and publish a static website using Jekyll and GitHub Pages.
     -   Use ORCIDs and DOIs to identify authors, reports, and data.
 1. What technologies, packages, or functions will learners use?
     -   Spreadsheets: same topics as the [Data Carpentry lesson][dc-sheets] using Google Sheets.